Sentinel Waggon Works: Last steam locomotives

 In 1958, the last two Sentinel steam locomotives were delivered, marking the end of an era.
-Two of the newly developed steam receiver locos were delivered and proved very satisfactory in service, but Dorman Long were not happy.
-There had been a change of heart among their engineers as well as a change of circumstances, and they were now favouring diesel locomotives.
+Two of the newly developed steam receiver locos were delivered and proved very satisfactory in service, but Dorman Long did not approve.
+There had been a change of opinion among their engineers as well as a change of circumstances, and they were now favouring diesel locomotives.
 The last two steam receiver locos were built but never delivered and ultimately all four were converted to diesel hydraulic.

 Diesel production commences

 The prototype Sentinel diesel locomotive was built and ready to commence trials on the former Shropshire and Montgomeryshire Railway (then under military control) early in 1959.
-It met with the approval and enthusiasm of the Company's prospective customers and before the end of the year 17 locomotives had been sold and delivered.
+It met with the approval and enthusiasm of the company's prospective customers and before the end of the year 17 locomotives had been sold and delivered.
 The company was ready to produce a maximum of four locomotives a month.

 By 1963, four different Sentinel diesel models were being produced, commencing with the 34-ton chain drive 0-4-0 powered by the Rolls-Royce C6SFL six-cylinder engine of 233 bhp (gross) (later uprated to 255 bhp).
 This was followed within a year by a 48-ton 0-6-0 rod coupled machine, fitted with a Rolls-Royce C8SFL eight-cylinder engine of 311 bhp (gross) (later uprated to 325 bhp).
 Between 1963 and 1966, a fleet of these diesel locomotives, eventually numbering five 0-6-0s and eighteen 0-4-0s, was supplied to the Manchester Ship Canal Company for use on the navigation's private railway network.